kensanata/text-mapper/README.md

 ## Configuration

-In the directory you want to run it from, create a config file named `text-mapper.conf` like the following:
+In the directory you want to run it from, you may create a config file named `text-mapper.conf` like the following:

 ```perl
 {